Local Initiatives in Italy

 Initiatives for the Environment

-From 2016 to 2018, we planted over 500 trees in Milan thanks to our Gucci employees.
-We have also worked with Treedom, an organization dedicated to reforestation programmes in developing countries.
-In 2017 Gucci gifted 500 trees growing in Haiti to Gucci store managers.
-In 2018, additional trees were donated to Gucci Artlab employees creating a Gucci ArtLab Forest containing 287 trees growing in Cameroon.
+Gucci have also worked with Treedom, an organization dedicated to reforestation programmes in developing countries.
+In 2017, we sponsored the planting of 500 trees to grow in Haiti and named them after Gucci store managers.
+In 2018, additional trees were sponsored on behalf of Gucci Artlab employees creating a Gucci ArtLab Forest containing 287 trees growing in Cameroon.

 On International Women's Day 2019, Gucci Supports WeWorld Onlus' Project “Sisters For Sisters".